-As such, some documents and materials are not the subject of court orders.
-In addition, the court orders themselves can be appealed and then it takes certain time for the court orders to be finalised.
+In addition, the court orders can be appealed and then it takes certain time for the court orders to be finalised.
 Accordingly, in practice, rather than seeking court orders under Article 223 of the Code of Civil Procedures, claimants generally try to obtain the court commission to send documents.
 Under Article 226 of the Code of Civil Procedures, a party may request that the court commission the holder of the document, which the party intends to submit the court as evidence, to voluntarily send the document.

 The 2009 Amendments introduced a special rule for a court order in an Article 24 action, similar to the rule in intellectual property litigation.
 This rule enables the relevant party to request that the other party submit materials as ordered by the court, except for cases in which there is a justifiable reason to reject the submission of the requested materials, expanding the scope of documents to be disclosed, although there seems to be no cases utilising this rule.
 This special rule does not apply to materials held by a third party and applies only to an Article 24 action, and not to an Article 25 action.

-The JFTC announces its policy on requests for materials, including the court commission to send documents under the Code of Civil Procedure, on its website.
+The JFTC announces its policy on how it reacts to requests for materials, including the court commission to send documents under the Code of Civil Procedure, on its website.

 Both in Article 25 and Article 709 actions, damages are limited to those cases where reasonable causation has been established to the conduct violating the AMA.
 Under Japanese law, no punitive damages are available.